Saint Mary's School of Nursing

 Affiliation with other institutions of learning began in 1924.
 The name was changed in 1932 to denote the transition from training to education.

 Rising costs and growth of college degree programs brought voluntary dissolution in 1969 after graduating 1,913 nurses.

 Erected 1972 by St. Mary's School of Nursing Alumnae.
 (Marker Number 186.)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Old North Point Water Tower (about 300 feet away, measured in a direct line); Saint John's Infirmary (about 300 feet away); Villa Terrace (approx. 0.2 miles away); North Point Light Station (approx. half a mile away); Milwaukee River Flushing Pump (approx. 0.6 miles away); Charles Allis House (approx. 0.7 miles away); Civil War Camp (approx. ¾ mile away); Prehistoric Burial Mound (approx. 0.8 miles away).
+Old North Point Water Tower (about 300 feet away, measured in a direct line); Saint John's Infirmary (about 300 feet away); Villa Terrace (approx. 0.2 miles away); North Point Light Station (approx. half a mile away); North Point Lighthouse (approx. half a mile away); Milwaukee River Flushing Pump (approx. 0.6 miles away); Charles Allis House (approx. 0.7 miles away); Civil War Camp (approx. Ύ mile away).
 Touch for a list and map of all markers in Milwaukee.

 Credits.
 This page was last revised on May 5, 2018.
-This page originally submitted on May 24, 2016, by Lugnuts of Germantown, Wisconsin.
-This page has been viewed 312 times since then and 15 times this year.
+It was originally submitted on May 24, 2016, by Lugnuts of Germantown, Wisconsin.
+This page has been viewed 479 times since then and 78 times this year.
 Last updated on July 27, 2016, by Paul Fehrenbach of Germantown, Wisconsin.
 Photos: 1, 2. submitted on May 30, 2016, by Lugnuts of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.